Travel Journal (9/30/2019): Milford Sound

 We must have banked some good karma because today could not have possibly been a better travel day.
 We woke up in Te Anau to the sound of rain and immediately feared the worst for our tour of Milford Sound.
 However, the day ended up being a lot more beautiful than we thought.

 Our guide service, Trips and Tramps, was absolutely fantastic.
-Our guide was really nice and really knowledgable on the area.
+Our guide was really nice and really knowledgeable about the area.
 He has led tours in Fiordland National Park as well as Milford and Doubtful Sounds for years.
 Best of all, their tours are small group tours of no more than 14 people.
 We had three people on our tour, including my wife and myself.

 It was raining as we started our tour and continued to rain well into Fiordland National Park.
 The good part of it raining was that all of the waterfalls were very much alive.
 Apparently, they hadn’t seen any sun in Fiordland National Park in over a week.